sekwah41/Naruto-Mod/docs/recode.md

 ## Current Content
 A lot is missing vs the 1.7 version however we will be adding it in the coming months.

+This is especially important for anyone planning to do YouTube videos with this.
+Please mention if it's a review that a lot will be missing as we've just started releasing 1.18.

 For the initial 1.18 release there are some of the items, armour and jutsus.

 Current Jutsus/Abilities(default key):